Anthony Glennon

-Anthony David Driscoll-Glennon (born 26 November 1999) is an English professional footballer who plays as a left back for club Newport County.
+Anthony David Driscoll-Glennon (born 26 November 1999) is an English professional footballer who plays as a left back.

 Glennon played youth football for Liverpool and Burnley.
 He made his professional debut during a loan spell with Grimsby Town in 2020 and also spent time on loan at Barrow.
 He made three Cup appearances for Burnley before returning to Grimsby Town on a permanent deal in July 2022.

 Career

 Liverpool

 Born in Bootle, Merseyside, Glennon started his football career playing for local youth side Croxteth Park, alongside Trent Alexander-Arnold.
 He joined Liverpool's Academy at the age of six and spent over a decade at the club, progressing through the youth levels to the under-18 squad under Neil Critchley after leaving school.
 He picked up a few knocks in his first season in the under-18 side, which kept him out of action and he struggled to find a place in the squad until late on in the season.
 He had to wait until 18 February 2017 to make his first start, when he was drafted in to the line-up against Wolverhampton Wanderers after injuries to others.
 Critchley was promoted to under-23 boss in the summer of 2017 and replaced by Reds legend Steven Gerrard, but Glennon built up a good relationship with the new boss.
 However, Glennon didn't impress enough to earn a professional contract and was released at the end of the season.